ShaowuChen/POCKET/README.md

 ```
   ├── ROCKET-PPV-MAX: contains code for ROCKET-PPV-MAX
+  ├────test
   ├── ROCKET-PPV: contains code for ROCKET-PPV
   ├── MiniROCKET: contains code for MiniROCKET
-  ├── demo.txt: write down the name of datasets for imeplementation here.
+  ├── demo.txt: write down the name of datasets for imeplementation here
 ```

 # 3. Dataset: